O's Means throws MLB's 3rd no-hitter of season, tops M's 6-0 - WHIZ News

-A franchise still in the midst of a rebuild and little to celebrate in recent seasons was happy to put the spotlight on its tall lefty who overmatched the Mariners with an array of unhittable fastballs, breaking pitches and a deadly changeup.
+A franchise still in the midst of a rebuild with little to celebrate in recent seasons was happy to put the spotlight on its tall lefty who overmatched the Mariners with an array of unhittable fastballs, breaking pitches and a terrific changeup.

 No, it wasn’t perfection.
 But it was about as close as it comes.

 “I never really thought I’d be here.
-I’d always write MLB player when I was a kid on the on the sheet when asked you when you what you wanted to do when you’re older, but I never thought it was a reality,” Means said.
+I’d always write MLB player when I was a kid on the sheet when asked what you wanted to do when you’re older, but I never thought it was a reality,” Means said.
 “And now that it is, and now I’m able to throw this, it’s crazy and I don’t even know how to describe it.”

 This wasn’t a fluke performance — Means has been one of the best pitchers in the American League to start this season.
 This was domination.

 Means (4-0) struck out 12 and walked none.
-Seattle’s only baserunner was Sam Haggerty after he raced to first swinging on a curveball in the dirt for strike three with one outs in the third inning.
+Seattle’s only baserunner was Sam Haggerty after he raced to first after swinging at a curveball in the dirt for strike three with one out in the third inning.
 The 1-2 pitch bounced away from catcher Pedro Severino and ended up being the only blemish that separated Means from a perfect game.

 Haggerty wasn’t on base long, getting thrown out attempting to steal second.